 Total fundings from all companies amounted to $14,956,105,000.

 There you go!
 Some analysis of ex-Googlers’ latest movements, as of the time of data collection and writing.
-Of course our data analysis processes might not be top notch and we did not commit to achieving that, but our commitment was towards the quality of data that we scrape - being fresh as we scraped the data live for this analysis, accurate and fully-legal.
+Of course our data analysis processes might not be top notch and while we did not commit to achieving that, our commitment was towards the quality of data that we scraped - being fresh as we scraped the data live for this analysis, accurate, and fully-legal.

 It is certainly unfortunate that so many people’s roles were affected in these headline-layoffs.
 There are certainly many who capitalized on opportunities to do something they’ve always liked, founded companies and so on.